 - Even if the review is old, responding shows that you’re making efforts to address and acknowledge all customers.
 For example, if your business has been hampered by a poor reputation or image in the past, responding to old reviews sends a signal that your new management is serious about making improvements and leveling up its customer service initiative.

 - You should implement different strategies for replying to positive reviews, neutral reviews, and negative reviews.
 This step is important regardless of a review’s recency, as we discussed in our post about the power of personalization.
 For more tips on replying to reviews, skip ahead to the end of this article, or explore some of the links above.

 - No matter how many reviews you have, how recently they were posted, or how many platforms they’re dispersed across, an online review management platform can help you stay organized.
-Shout About Us is a powerful review management platform and custom response service designed specifically for digital agencies, making it effortless to sort, manage, and track all of your clients’ ratings.
+Shout About Us is a powerful review management platform and custom response service designed for digital agencies and brands, making it effortless to sort, manage, and track all of your clients’ ratings.

 If you aren’t convinced yet, learn more about the benefits of responding to online reviews, which include better client retention, increased consumer trust, and improved local search rankings.

 Tips for Responding to Older Reviews of Your Business

 Many of the same principles that apply when responding to recent reviews are equally valid for older review responses.
 On the other hand, there are also some review reply strategies you’ll need to adjust slightly.
 Here are some essential tips for replying to negative, neutral, or positive reviews from the past.